 Kids’ subscription box toys have become brilliant assets to parents on long journeys — many of the activities you can find in the Sago Mini box and similar deliver-to-your-door packages are as fun and educational on the road as they are in the playroom.

 Not all toys are great for travelling.
 It’s best to find ones that keep your child entertained for hours (the last thing you want to be doing is constantly reaching into the back seat to give them something new) and suit life in the back of a car.
 For example, something that inspires imagination rather than requiring lots of fiddly parts, especially true if your traveling with toddlers.

 The radio and podcasts might be a little much to keep the attention of little minds, but kid-friendly audiobooks are becoming a godsend for parents across the world.

 Unlike letting them run wild on YouTube with their iPad, sticking on an audiobook allows you to control what your child is exposed to and forces them to use their imagination to engage with something — much healthier than mindless auto-playing video content.

 Silly short stories will have them cracking up the whole trip.
 While magical tales of adventure will have them eagerly anticipating the journey home.
 You can even try podcasts for toddlers too!
-Just make sure you through in some suitable headphones if you don’t want to hear the same shows on repeat for hours on end!
+Just make sure you throw in some suitable headphones if you don’t want to hear the same shows on repeat for hours on end!

 Get creative with your stops

 For your sake and there’s, it’s important to litter your car journey with lots of little stops.
 It’ll give you some chance to refresh, refuel and get yourself ready to be both parent and driver again.